AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%PPs`

-  Similar to :;file:`%PP`, except it returns the project name prepended with :command:`-P` or an empty string if the root project is the default project.
+  Similar to :;file:`%PP`, except it returns the project name prepended with :command:`-P`, or an empty string if the root project is the default project.
 This is intended mostly for use with the GNAT command line tools.